 Common Causes of Pedestrian Accidents

 Roughly 11 percent of all transportation actually happens on foot.
 However, pedestrians are involved in 13 percent of all vehicle-related deaths.
 Why is there a disproportionate amount of fatalities?
-Perhaps it is because pedestrians have very little protection against oncoming traffic, combined with the fact that many drivers are simply not on the lookout for pedestrians as they should be.
+Pedestrians have very little protection against oncoming traffic, combined with the fact that many drivers are simply not on the lookout for pedestrians as they should be.

-Below are some of the most common reasons that pedestrian accidents happen.
+The most common reasons that pedestrian accidents happen are:

 - Left-hand turns.
 Drivers that are turning left often have a terrible habit of not looking at what or who will be in their path as they make their turn.
 Left-hand turns are far more likely to result in accidents compared to right-hand turns, often because there is just more to look out for when you are turning left.

-- One major culprit of pedestrian accidents is cell phones and other electronics.
-However, pedestrians should also refrain from using these devices while they are maneuvering through traffic as well.
+- Cell phones and other electronics.
+Pedestrians should also refrain from using these devices while they are maneuvering through traffic as well.

-- Drivers who operate their vehicle while intoxicated are far more likely to hit a pedestrian.
+- Intoxicated drivers.
 Drunk drivers have a hard time focusing on the road around them and keep their gaze straight ahead.
 As a result, they often do not see pedestrians until they are directly in front of their vehicle.
 In fact, alcohol plays a part in roughly 15 percent of pedestrian collisions.

 - Failure to yield.
 Pedestrians have the right of way in most situations.
 When a driver does not yield to a walker, it can result in a potentially fatal collision.
 Failing to yield is also associated with higher speed crashes, which increases the likelihood of serious or life-threatening